VectorInstitute/vec-playbook/templates/README.md

     # additional_parameters:
     #   qos: m2  # example Bon Echo QoS
 ```

-**NOTE:** why is qos used as example of additional parameter here when it is an official launcher parameter that seems to be sourced from compute config?
+[//]: <> (why is qos used as example of additional parameter here when it is an official launcher parameter that seems to be sourced from compute config?)

 Uncomment and edit `additional_parameters` entries as needed.
 This field is solely for sbatch arguments not already available in the [Hydra Submitit Slurm Launcher Plugin](https://hydra.cc/docs/plugins/submitit_launcher/).
 Use CLI overrides for alternate accounts or QoS when launching jobs, for example `... user.slurm.account=ACCOUNT_B user.slurm.additional_parameters.qos=fast`.